 In JavaScript, it is possible to ask the browser if it supports a given container format using the methods HTMLMediaElement.canPlayType(mediaType) and MediaSource.isTypeSupported(mimeType).
 Both methods rely on a MIME type parameter.

-Additionally, the MediaSource.addSourceBuffer(mimeType) API used for mapping of Adaptative Streaming protocols and formats such as MPEG DASH into browsers, also supports the use of MIME type.
+Additionally, the MediaSource.addSourceBuffer(mimeType) API is used for mapping of adaptive streaming protocols and formats such as DASH into browsers, also supports the use of MIME type.

-Finally, the Media Capabilities API provides JavaScript APIs to allow websites to make an optimal decision when picking media content for the user.
-The APIs will expose information about the decoding and encoding capabilities of a browser for a given format, but also output capabilities of the current device to find the best match based on the device’s display.
-It is also in part based on the MIME type of the media container.
+Finally, the Media Capabilities API provides JavaScript APIs to allow Web sites to make an optimal decision when picking media content for the user.
+The APIs expose not only the information about the decoding and encoding capabilities of a browser for a given format, but also the output capabilities of the current device to find the best match based on the device’s display.
+It is also in part based on the MIME type of the media container (see m41760).

-Use in Hardware
+Use in hardware

-One use case where advance signaling could also be used is when two devices are physically connected by hardware interfaces such as HDMI and need to negotiate which content to play among a set of pieces of content.
+One use case where advance signaling could also be used is when two devices are physically connected by hardware interfaces such as HDMI and need to negotiate which content to play among a set of content pieces.

-[Editor's note: This section should contain more context, more information about the current or envisaged hardware usages]
+[Editor's note: This section should contain more context and more information about the current or envisaged hardware usages]

-Use in Manifest Formats
+Use in manifest formats

-Manifest formats such as MPEG DASH declare different media resources for the selection by media players.
+Manifest formats such as DASH declare different media resources for the selection by media players.
 It is therefore important for those players to distinguish between supported and non-supported resources.

-In MPEG DASH, several attributes, in particular at the Representation level, enable providing in-advance signaling of the Representation features, within the manifest itself.
+In DASH, several attributes, in particular at the Representation level, enable providing advance signaling of the Representation features, within the manifest itself.
 It is also based on declaring the MIME type as well as its sub-parameters.

 MIME

 The Multipurpose Internet Mail Extensions (MIME) RFC 2045 defines a set of messages to exchange data and in particular syntax known as MIME Type, also known as Internet Media Type or Content Type, to describe the exchanged data.
-The general definition of the MIME type can and is extended for specific media data and in particular for MPEG containers by RFC 6381.
+The general definition of the MIME type can be extended for specific media data, and has already been extended for MPEG containers by RFC 6381.

 General definition